HOW TO WRITE THE BEST CUSTOMER SERVICE PLAN IN 2021

 - Listen between the lines to deliver what customers really want.
 When you have carefully crafted your customer experience design and process, you will “wow” customers and they will stay with you longer, they spend more and they will talk about the experience to family and friends.

 - Be proactive.
-Anything that is looking like it is not going to meet your customers’ expectation, you need to instantly communicate that to the customer.
+Anything that is looking like it is not going to meet your customers’ expectations, you need to instantly communicate that to the customer.
 For example, a deadline is going to get pushed back, then you call them right away, Be upfront with it, talk about it before takes a minute longer in your schedule, make it a top priority.
 If the product was not delivered in the correct way, if there was some kind of an issue, if there was something missing, if there was a quality issue, you want to be ahead of it, ideally, you want to find this information out before the customer and communicate that to them.
-What we found is that if you are proactive and honest and you contact the customer in advance and say hey this is what happened and I am on it typically what they want is just to know that you know about it, you are working on it, you have a strategy to improve upon it, if you communicate those things, it actually be an opportunity to earn additional trust and even if you did not meet the expectation for that one particular piece of the service, the fact that you proactively communicate it sort of exceeds expectations to what they normally receive in the general world and win their trust.
+What we found is that if you are proactive and honest and you contact the customer in advance and say: “hey this is what happened and I am on it“, typically what they want is just to feel that you have listened about their issue, you are working on it, you have a strategy to improve upon it, if you communicate those things, it actually be an opportunity to earn additional trust and even if you did not meet the expectation for that one particular piece of the service, the fact that you proactively communicate it sort of exceeds expectations to what they normally receive in the general world and win their trust.

 - Listen and let them bent.
 If the customer has an issue and actually does end up contacting you first with some kind of a complaint, the key here is to listen and let them bent.
 Do not cut them off, let them talk.
 Let them run through it, sometimes they talk for 20 or 40 minutes straight, before you even say a word and it is totally fine.
 Let them finish complaining, then cushion, respond with some empathy towards their situation and their complaint, then what you really want is to reiterate and clarify what they have said, make sure you have heard it and understood it, and they feel good about that you have listened and heard that and then present a solution to them and a strategy at that point, and now you have taken them from a critical moment to a more compelling and compassionate where they feel more comfortable about you and your brand.
 Now you have a real solution in place.
 The key here is when you come back with the solution, you actually execute it and ensure it solved the issue for the customer.